 You will learn advanced practical skills, learning to cook all food items from scratch.
 Practical skills include knife skills, preparing fruit and vegetables, use of the cooker, use of equipment, different cooking methods, preparing, shaping and combining, tenderising and marinating, sough, raising agents and setting mixtures.
-You will cook on a regular basis and it is essential that the required ingredients are brought to lessons.
+You will cook on a fortnightly basis and it is essential that the required ingredients are brought to lessons.
 You will study food related topics in depth which include healthy eating, nutrition, dietary needs, food choice, food and the environment, food science and food safety.
+Theory lessons will form a large part of the syllabus.

-The theory units of the course are assessed by a written exam (accounting for 50% of the final mark) at the end of the course and is made up of a multiple-choice section, short questions and some longer response questions.
+The theory units of the course are assessed by a written exam (accounting for 50% of the final mark)at the end of the course and is made up of a multiple-choice section, short questions and some longer response questions.
 The food science unit is assessed by a Non-Examined Assessment (NEA1) which includes experiments and a detailed write-up, this accounts for 15% of the final mark.
 Food preparation and cooking skills are assessed through NEA2 which accounts for 35% of the total GCSE mark.
 This involves showing your technical skills by producing a range of dishes of your choice for a topic provided by the exam board, before choosing three dishes to cook and present in a three-hour practical session.

 To take this course you need to enjoy cooking and be prepared to bring in the required ingredients on a regular basis.
 You need an interest in food related topics such as health and nutrition, food safety and the environment.
 Spending additional time at home practicing your food preparation and cooking skills will be useful.
+You need to be prepared to spend time researching your dishes and to compile a body of written coursework to go alongside your practical work.